 This was a little disconcerting, especially since the one clamp that was tack welded on the side is already broken on our “new” pot.
 I told the socorristas that for now, we’ll just keep it in its box and use cold sterilization methods for our dressing instruments.

-Last Saturday, this young man came to speak to us.
 The mission sponsored him for a year to attend a special school for the blind where he learned to read and write in Braille.
 He has since returned home and is in a regular school now.
 But he has faced a few challenges, as you can well imagine.
 A few months ago, he requested a radio so he could know what time it was so he wouldn’t be late for school.
 An alarm clock is not quite as helpful as a radio since you usually have to set and check clocks.
 Radios just need new batteries from time to time.
 This week, he came to ask for assistance with a Braille typewriter.
 He’s been taking notes in class using his Braille tablet, but it’s too slow a process for him to be able to keep up with the teacher.
 Here he’s taking Dwight’s phone number, a process that took several minutes.

 We told him we would do what we could to help him find a Braille typewriter.
 A first good step would be to conduct a search using google to assess costs, etc. But I didn’t mention googling or internet because that would take me down a path I didn’t care to go again.
 Just google it.

-Our week was much fuller than this, of course, so I’ll just leave you with a few more pictures before I close.
 Dad and Dwight doing some measuring on the old farm’s entrance road.
 We need a culvert like this one at the new farm to divert the huge volume of water we get flooded with during torrential downpours in the rainy season.

 Me getting medical boxes ready for the student nurses from Prairie who are due to arrive here at the beginning of June for a 2 ½ week practicum.
 It’s great to have the surplus of supplies left by the previous nursing team.
 Thank you USASK nursing program and those who sponsored them!